Hydration Strategies for Strongman

 • Dark urine and thirst

-Monitoring these signals helps athletes adjust intake.
+Monitoring these signals helps you adjust your intake.

 Common Hydration Mistakes

-• Waiting until thirsty to drink
+• Waiting until you are thirsty to drink

 • Ignoring electrolytes